Voultapher/Presentations/cppcon2017WebService/present.md

 ```

 Note:
-- This the reading part of our event loop.
+- Here the reading part of our event loop.
 - After clearing our target buffer, we subscribe a read operation.
 - Once the read is completed our handler should be called.
 - In this case, `on_read`
-- Note that Beast and Asio use the much faster error code pattern,
+- Note that async Beast and Asio use the much faster error code pattern,
 instead of exceptions. >>

 ---